Cookie preferences

 What does your innovation look like in practice?

-Art therapy: Drawing emotions, visual journaling.
+- Art therapy: Drawing emotions, visual journaling, and emotion mapping

-2. Mental Health Tracker App
+2. Mental Health Tracker (Digital or Paper-Based)

 How has it been spreading?

-3. Partnerships and Volunteer-Led Expansion
+3. NGO Partnerships

 How have you modified or added to your innovation?

-1. From Journaling to Technology:
+1. From Paper Journals to Digital Readiness

 If I want to try it, what should I do?